Janne252/coh-replay-analyzer-discord-bot/README.md

 To add a new custom map to the list, open a pull request that targets `data-generator/assets/custom-scenarios/coh2.json` (preferred).
 Alternatively you can request support fora custom map on the [support Discord server](https://discord.gg/nBQQ4Xh5RR) or by opening an issue on the GitHub repository.

+# Game updates
+CoH3 is likely to receive updates that add new maps or battlegroups.
+The author of the repository usually adds support for new content after a patch but _you_ may also contribute these updates via pull requests.
+Rough instructions for this are available in the `data-generator` [app readme](./data-generator/readme.md).

 # Support
 [Support server (Discord)](https://discord.gg/nBQQ4Xh5RR)